Lily and Fox Review: Are They Better Than Color Street?

 Color Street does have the option of purchasing nails from a stylist.
 There are some benefits that come from this.

-None of this is possible with Lilly and Fox.
+None of this is possible with Lily and Fox.
 They only have purchasing through their website available.

 Both Lily and Fox and Color Street have some great designs.
 Personally, I think Color Streets designs look a bit nicer and higher quality.
 Some of Lily and Fox designs look a little off to me.
 They just aren’t as crisp.
 It’s like there’s a slight blur to them.